 While we have made every effort to make sure that this guide is comprehensive, it cannot provide a complete description of all benefit provisions.
-For more detailed information, please refer to your plan benefit booklets or summary plan descriptions (SPDs).
-The plan benefit booklets determine how all benefits are paid.
+For more detailed information, please refer to your plan benefits booklets or summary plan descriptions.
+The plan benefits booklets provide details on how benefits are paid.

-The benefits in this summary are effective:
+Benefits are effective:

-January 1, 2018 - December 31, 2018
+January 1, 2020 - December 31, 2020